 Cinnamon is a tropical evergreen tree whose parts, either the bark or the leaf is used for a variety of purposes.
 The parts of the tree is broken down into many parts as follows

-Bark rolled into sticks that are between 2-6 inches long
+Bark from the tree trunk rolled into sticks that are between 2-6 inches long

-The Cinnamon leaf steam distilled into an oil
+The Cinnamon leaves from the tree steam distilled into an oil

-The Cinnamon bark steam distilled into an oil
+The Cinnamon bark steam from the tree trunk distilled into an oil

 HOW IS CINNAMON USED